Volunteer in Tanzania – Best Programs, Highly affordable with IKPVA!!

 Since the city is located below Mount Meru on the eastern branch of the Great Rift Valley, it benefits of a pleasant and temperate climate.

 Culturally speaking, Tanzania is one of the most diverse countries in Africa and this is reflected in the fact that there are more than 158 local languages spoken in the country.
 Under the leadership of Julius Nyerere, the learning of Swahili was prioritized over local languages.
 Swahili is therefore widely spoken, but English is used as the language of higher education, administration and business.
 We can find more than 120 different ethnic groups among Tanzania’s population, and unlike in other African countries, most people identify themselves as Tanzanian first and foremost.
 Step by step, the traditional African tribe values have been adapted to modern life, although at a much slower pace among the some tribes such as the

 IKPVA gives to our volunteer in Tanzania participants the chance to discover a country that remains quite unknown but that is undoubtedly full of opportunities.
 You will participate to the global effort made for child development in Africa, by contributing to projects such as orphanage, teaching, women development, or sports development.

 Volunteer in Tanzania in our football project.
 The sports project offers sport activities (mainly football) to 400 children (boys and girls) from several football schools.
 The idea is to keep them away from the danger through sports and to develop the female football.
 Since the coaches emphasize the importance of the respect for rules, teamwork and perseverance every day, the boys and girls develop their skills physically, intellectually and socially.
 And no need to worry if your knowledge about football is limited since you can teach other sports in primary and secondary schools (netball, volleyball).

-If the volunteers choose to help on other sports activities as well, organize their own workshop or want and also teach English, this will be very welcome!
+As a sports volunteer in Tanzania you can also choose to help with other sports activities as well.
+If you organize a workshop for your students or teach them English as well, this will be very welcome!
 You might get tired but it will be well worth it!